Teacher job interview questions will explore your personal motivation and whether you demonstrate the right personal qualities for teaching.

 Focus on leadership attributes such as having a vision and clear sense of purpose, planning and motivating, communication and visibility, consistency and accountability, caring, nurturing and developing staff and students.

 What do you consider to be the biggest challenges facing the teaching profession?

 This question explores whether you keep current on educational issues and policies and your ability to look at the big picture.
-Refer to legislation such as the "No Child Left Behind Act" and what it means for teachers such as increased standards of accountability for schools and the development of standards-based assessments.
+Refer to policies such as the inclusion of students with special needs into general education classrooms now considered as appropriate practice.

 Other current issues facing educators include providing an equitable education to all students as public schools become increasingly diverse and raising levels of education in thinking and basic skills.
 Discuss how you personally are attempting to meet these challenges.

 Expect interview questions that explore the personal attributes you have that make you a good educator.

 This teaching interview question is asked to discover whether you are flexible and your attitude to team work.
 Focus on the positive aspects of team teaching such as its value in teaching large student groups and the facilitation of collaboration and sharing of ideas.